ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Connecting with MobaXterm (for users connecting from Windows machines)
 ------------------------------------------------------------------------

-You can install `MobaXterm <https://mobaxterm.mobatek.net/>`_ on your workstation and use it to connect to Nightingale node using SSH.
+You can install `MobaXterm <https://mobaxterm.mobatek.net/>`_ on your workstation and use it to connect to Nightingale nodes using SSH.
 MobaXterm enables an SSH connection and provides other useful utilities you can use when communicating with a cluster, such as file transfer and editing.

 Follow the steps below to install MobaXterm and connect to Nightingale.
 Nightingale has extra security to protect the data stored on it, so configuring this connection is slightly more complicated than other HPC clusters.
 The difference involves adding the SSH connection to the secure bastion node; this is described in Steps 5 and 6.